georgidzh/react-flickr-consumer/README.md

 * Improve tests as the coverage is not full at the moment
 * Display loading images in the grid
+* Don't show IndexedDB save options if it is not supported.
+(There already is a check and is saved in the state)
 * Use src-sets on images to improve UX on small screens
 * Optimize performance
 * Limit the rendered results, currently it keeps everything in the DOM when scrolling